ragges/tektools/README.md

 GPIB, and tdsNvramFloppyTool to get it using a floppy, and compare the results to check that you have likely got correct and error free data.
-Note that the first two bytes of the NVRAM changes between almost every read, and much of it as soon as the scope is being used.
+Note that the first two bytes of the NVRAM changes between almost every read, and much more of it as soon as the scope is being used.

 If you use the floppy method first, and then immediately flip the NVRAM protection switch and reboot it for GPIB dumping using